Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/x86/code_relocation.md

 ### How this is Done

-`reloaded-hooks-rs` uses the [iced](https://github.com/icedland/iced) library under the hood for assembly and disassembly.
+`reloaded-hooks-rs` uses the [zydis](https://zydis.re/) library under the hood for assembly and disassembly.

-In iced, operands can be broken down to 3 main types:
+In general, operands can be broken down to 3 main types:

 | Name     | Note                       |
 | -------- | -------------------------- |